 This is a performance-oriented course designed for both college and members of the community.
 Various styles of music are introduced with emphasis in concert band idioms.
-Included in the course will be a study of instrumental tone, intonation, technique, balance, interpretation, and musical effects.
+Included in the course will be a study of instrumental tone, interpretation, and musical effects.